kvz/bash3boilerplate/README.md

 2. Clone the entire project: `git clone git@github.com:kvz/bash3boilerplate.git`
 3. As of `v1.0.3`, b3bp can be installed as a `package.json` dependency via: `npm install --save bash3boilerplate`

-Although `3` introduces a node.js dependency, this does allow for easy version pinning & distrubtions in environments that already have this prerequisite.
+Although *3* introduces a node.js dependency, this does allow for easy version pinning and distribution in environments that already have this prerequisite.
 But nothing prevents you from just using `curl` and keep your project or build system low on external dependencies.

 ## Versioning